-I've asked this question so many times over my 34 years with type 1 diabetes -- when I notice no matter how much I dose, it isn’t lowering my blood sugars and it feels like I’m just injecting water.
+I have asked myself this question so many times over my three decades with type 1 diabetes — when I notice that no matter how much I dose, it isn’t lowering my blood sugar.
+When it feels like I’m just injecting water.

-Sometimes I had kept my insulin vials outside the fridge for weeks, or it was delivered on a hot summer day and sat outside on the front porch for hours while I was at work -- without adequate ice packs and despite the fact that the package was supposed to be delivered to my office.
+Sometimes I have left my insulin vials outside the fridge for weeks, or it was delivered on a hot summer day and sat outside on the front porch for hours while I was at work — without adequate ice packs (and despite the fact that the package was supposed to be delivered to my office).

 Or there were times at the drugstore when the pharmacist couldn’t find my insulin in their cooler, but rather found it sitting out at room temperature for an unknown period of time.
 Could this be the culprit?

-Published on Dec.
-21, 2017, this study looked at older insulin brands, R and NPH (made by Lilly and Novo as the predecessors on the market before analogue insulins debuted in the later ’90s).
+Published on December 21, 2017, that study looked at older insulin brands, R and NPH (made by Lilly and Novo Nordisk), as the predecessors to analogue insulins that debuted in the later ’90s.

-Those behind it are: Dr. Alan Carter, of the non-profit MRIGlobal research group and a pharmacy professor at Univ. of Missouri-Kansas City; and Dr. Lutz Heinemann, a San Diego-based expert on insulin and emerging biosimilars.
+The experts who led this study included Dr. Alan Carter of the non-profit MRI Global research group and a pharmacy professor at the University of Missouri-Kansas City, and Dr. Lutz Heinemann, a San Diego-based expert on insulin and emerging biosimilars.

 But when Carter and his team examined the insulin they’d purchased, the vials ranged from 13.9 to 94.2 U/ml, with a mean of 40.2 U/ml.
 No vial was at the minimum FDA-required standard of 95 U/ml.
 Here’s a link to the full paper.